Wisconsin Creative Summit

 Special thanks to:

-CREATE Portage County for hosting and to the Wisconsin Arts Board, League of Wisconsin Municipalities, Wisconsin Counties Association, Kohler Foundation, and the Herbert H. Kohl Charities for their generous support.
+CREATE Portage County for hosting and to the Wisconsin Arts Board, League of Wisconsin Municipalities, Wisconsin Counties Association, Kohler Foundation, and the Herbert H. Kohl Charities, for generous support.
+And to the Stevens Point Convention and Visitors Bureau for providing gifts from Point Brewery!

-- Victor Yepez: Challenge and Azabache, tevens Point Sculpture Park
+Artist - Victor Yepez, Minneapolis, MN: Challenge and Azabache, Stevens Point Sculpture Park

-- Adam Meurer, Mequon, “Colored Mast.”
+Artist - Adam Meurer, Mequon, WI: “Colored Mast.”
 Egg Harbor

 Stevens Point, WI 54481